Bell UH-1 Iroquois: Philippines

-The Philippine Air Force (PAF) has a long history of acquiring United States Air Force assets, including the Bell UH-1.On 29 March 1969 the PAF received the first UH-1 Hueys and a unit was reorganized into the 205th Tactical Helicopter Wing.
+The Philippine Air Force (PAF) has a long history of acquiring United States Air Force assets, including the Bell UH-1.
+On 29 March 1969, the PAF received the first UH-1 Hueys and a unit was reorganized into the 205th Tactical Helicopter Wing.
 The Huey platforms were brand-new equipped with the latest avionics and pilots were provided ballistics helmets.
 The first four helicopters with tail numbers 290, 291, 292 and 293 came straight out of the factory, the US Army having started commissioning initials productions only two years before.

 In PAF service, the type was regularly used to combat local insurgents as well as to conduct disaster relief operations after several earthquakes and typhoons hit the nation.
-Learning from this experience, the PAF decided to arm the Hueys with machineguns.
+Learning from this experience, the PAF decided to arm the Hueys with machine guns.
 In February 1971, aircrew members of the unit underwent gunnery training at Fort Magsaysay.
-The sparkling new M-60 machineguns now enhanced the Hueys' capability to provide fire support from the air.
-The new-found fire power was ably demonstrated in punitive operations at Barrio Talbac, San Ildefonso, Bulacan, on 7–8 April 1971.
+The new M-60 machine guns now enhanced the Hueys' capability to provide fire support from the air.
+The new-found fire power was demonstrated in punitive operations at Barrio Talbac, San Ildefonso, Bulacan, on 7–8 April 1971.
 In the ensuing encounter, Huk Commander Beto and his aide named Yoyong were killed.
 Francis Ford Coppola filmed Apocalypse Now in the Philippines primarily because President Ferdinand Marcos agreed to let Coppola use Philippine Hueys to film the iconic scene with Robert Duvall as Lt.
-Colonel Kilgore.In 2004, the Philippine Air Force (PAF) procured 20 refurbished UH-1H 'Huey' helicopters from Singapore Technologies Aerospace (ST Aero) in a deal worth US$12 million.
+Colonel Kilgore.
+In 2004, the PAF procured 20 refurbished UH-1H helicopters from Singapore Technologies Aerospace (ST Aero) in a deal worth US$12 million.

-In 2013, due to urgent operational requirements the PAF Procured Brand New Bell 412 delivered in 2015.
-Procured another batch of 21 units refurbished Bell UH-1D now with Nigh Vision Compatible Cockpit with a budget of PHP1.26bn ($28m) contract with Rice Aircraft Services and Eagle Copters joint venture (JV) delivered in 2015.
+In 2013, due to urgent operational requirements the PAF procured new Bell 412 units delivered in 2015.
+It procured another batch of 21 units of refurbished Bell UH-1D now with Nigh Vision Compatible Cockpit with a budget of PHP1.26bn ($28m) contract with Rice Aircraft Services and Eagle Copters joint venture (JV) delivered in 2015.